 In my research on MNREGA (co-authored with John Papp), I have explored another special feature of workfare programmes, which is their impact on the private sector and labour markets.
 Because they hire workers on public works projects, these programmes reduce the labour supply available for private sector work.
 They may hence crowd out private employment and/or increase wages.
 These effects are often ignored, because workfare programmes tend to target workers with few employment opportunities, for example, MNREGA targets rural workers during the agricultural off-season.

-We use nationally representative National Sample Survey (NSS) data to evaluate the impact of MNREGA on rural labour markets (Imbert and Papp 2015).
+Rural wages We use nationally representative National Sample Survey (NSS) data to evaluate the impact of MNREGA on rural labour markets (Imbert and Papp 2015).
 We exploit the roll-out of the programme during 2006-2008, and compare districts that implemented the programme earlier to those that received it later.
 We find that MNREGA employment crowded out private sector employment one for one and increased rural wages by 5%.
 The wage effects are concentrated during the agricultural off-season (January to June), when public works are open, and in seven states1 which provided most MNREGA work.

 We also investigate the effect of MNREGA on seasonal rural-to-urban migration.
 We use survey data collected by Diane Coffey, John Papp and Dean Spears (Coffey et al. 2015) in a high out-migration area at the border of three states (Imbert and Papp 2018).
 We find that seasonal migration is lower in the state where more MNREGA work is provided during the season when public works are open.
 Migrants who do MNREGA work forgo much higher earnings in the city in order to stay in the village, which suggests that they incur significant migration costs, most of which are non-monetary.